iotaledger/backstage/.github/CONTRIBUTING.md

-# Contribute to Chronicle
+# Contribute to Backstage

-This document describes how to contribute to Chronicle.
+This document describes how to contribute to Backstage.

 We encourage everyone with knowledge of IOTA technology to contribute.